HABRI Central - Events: Details: The Living Planet Report 2016: threats, pressures and addressing the challenges

-The HABRI Foundation is calling for research proposals to investigate the health outcomes of pet ownership and/or animal-assisted activity or therapy, both for the people and the animals involved.
+The Human Animal Bond Research Institute (HABRI) is issuing a call for research proposals from institutions and organizations across the globe to investigate the health outcomes of pet ownership and/or animal-assisted interventions (AAI), both for the people and the animals involved.
 To learn more, visit https://habri.org/grants/funding-opportunities/close

 You are here: Home/Events/2016/11/29/The Living Planet Report 2016: threats, pressures and addressing the challenges